 These air fryer pork chops are coated in a homemade spice rub, then air fried until golden brown and tender.
 A fast and easy way to make juicy and flavorful pork chops, each and every time!

 I love a good pork chop to make dinner time special.
 Some of my favorite preparations include baked pork chops with garlic butter, mushroom smothered pork chops and these amazingly delicious air fryer pork chops.
+Love air fryers as much as I do?
+Be sure to check out my list of 10 Air Fryer Recipes!

 In my opinion, pork chops are an underrated cut of meat.
 They’re inexpensive, readily available, and pair perfectly with a variety of seasonings and sauces.
 These air fryer pork chops have a short ingredient list, but are still packed with plenty of flavor.